David Jolly, a Trump critic and former GOP congressman, to run for Florida governor as a Democrat

 “I actually think Republicans in Tallahassee have gone too far in dividing us.
 I think we should get politicians out of the classrooms, out of the doctor’s offices,” Jolly said.

 “I think enough people in Florida, even some Republicans, now understand that.
-That the culture wars have gone too far,” he said.
+That the culture wars have gone too far,” he added.

-Jolly was first elected to his Tampa Bay-area congressional seat during a 2014 special election, and was reelected for one full term.
+Jolly was first elected to his Tampa Bay-area congressional seat during a 2014 special election and was reelected for one full term.
 The attorney and former lobbyist underwent a political evolution that spurred him to leave the Republican Party in 2018 to become an independent and then a registered Democrat.
-And he has built a national profile for himself as an anti-Trump political commentator on MSNBC.
+He built a national profile as an anti-Trump political commentator on MSNBC.
+The relationship with the network ended in April when he formed a political action committee, Jolly said Thursday in a text message.

 Jolly said he has considered himself “part of the Democratic coalition” for five or so years, and believes in what he sees as the party’s “fundamental values” — that government can help people, that the economy should be “fair” to all, and that immigrants should be celebrated.